pcabreracamara/cellanalysis/README.md

-# cellanalysis
-CellAnalysis is the main project from fakebts.com to detect fake 2G stations
+# CellAnalysis is the main project from fakebts.com to detect fake 2G stations

 There are 3 main scripts to start using CellAnalysis: